-Ruey is the CEO & Founder of Advent Access, a medtech startup focused on kidney failure disease management.
+Ruey is the Founder of Advent Access, a medtech startup focused on kidney failure disease management.
 The company’s first product, the av-Guardian, is an implant technology that aims to simplify vascular access to be performed by patients at home.
 The av-Guardian represents a key component of Advent’s self-care platform to reduce treatment cost for the $90B dialysis market and restore quality of life for patients on this long-term disease.

 Previously, Ruey was the Program Director of Singapore-Stanford Biodesign (SSB) - an innovation joint venture between the Singapore government and Stanford University, where Ruey taught design-thinking methodology across Singapore, led the office into a revenue generating outfit, and expanded SSB’s footprint to other Asian countries.